ngless-toolkit/ngless/docs/sources/Language.md

 The `+` operator can also perform concatenation of String objects.

+The `</>` operator is used to concatenate two Strings while also adding a '/' character between them.
+This is useful for concatenating file paths.

 ## Indexing

 Can be used to access only one element or a range of elements in a ShortRead.